Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Bispectrum estimates from simulations

 \subsection{Impact of Redshift Space Distortions}

 Redshift Space Distortions (RSD), arising from the peculiar velocities of galaxies, will distort the observed cross-bispectrum.
-Hence, incorporating these effects in the modelling of the cross-bispectrum is crucial for the correct interpretation of the signal.
+Hence, incorporating these effects in the modeling of the cross-bispectrum is crucial for the correct interpretation of the signal.
 In this section, we discuss the impact of the RSD on the HI-galaxy cross-bispectrum estimated from the GAEA simulations.
-For implementing the RSD, we displace the real space position $\bm{x}$ of the galaxy along the $z$-axis, which we assume as the line of sight, following the plane parallel approximation:
+For implementing the RSD, we displace the real space position $\bm{x}$ of the galaxy along the $z$-axis, which we assume as the line of sight, following the plane parallel approximation

 Here, $\bm{s}$ is the redshift space position of the galaxy and $\bm{v}(\bm{x})$ is its peculiar velocity.
-In the top panel of the Figure~\ref{fig:impact_of_rsd_squeezed}, the solid and dashed lines show the HI and galaxy auto and cross-bispectrum for the squeezed-limit $\text{triangles}$ in real space and redshift space, respectively.
+In the top panel of Figure~\ref{fig:impact_of_rsd_squeezed}, the solid and dashed lines show the HI and galaxy auto and cross-bispectrum for the squeezed-limit $\text{triangles}$ in real space and redshift space, respectively.
 In the bottom panel, we show the ratio of the redshift space bispectrum to the real space bispectrum.
 The left, middle and right panels correspond to the HI/galaxy auto-bispectrum, HI-galaxy cross-bispectrum with two HI fields and with a single HI field, respectively.
 First, we discuss the impact of RSD on the auto-bispectrum.
 RSD enhances the signal for large scales (small $k_1$) and suppresses it for small scales (large $k_1$).
-The enhancement in the magnitude for large scales is due the fact that there is more clustering at these scales due to the Kaiser effect~\citep{Kaiser_1987}.
-For $k_1 = 0.1~\text{Mpc}^{-1}$ bin, we observe an increase in the signal of approximately 100\% for the $\Delta^3_{\rm HI,HI,HI}$ and 50\% for $\Delta^3_{\rm Gal,Gal,Gal}$.
-Considering $k_1 = 1~\text{Mpc}^{-1}$ bin, the signal is suppressed by 20\% and 80\% for the HI and galaxy auto-bispectrum, respectively.
+The enhancement in the magnitude for large scales is due to the fact that there is more clustering at these scales due to the Kaiser effect~\citep{Kaiser_1987}, while the suppression in the magnitude for small scales is due to the randomness of peculiar velocities of galaxies~\citep{Scoccimarro:1999ed,Taruya:2010mx, Scoccimarro:2004tg, Zheng:2016zxc}.
+For $k_1 = 0.1~\text{Mpc}^{-1}$ bin, we observe an increase in the signal of approximately 100\% for $\Delta^3_{\rm HI,HI,HI}$ and 50\% for $\Delta^3_{\rm Gal,Gal,Gal}$.
+Considering $k_1 = 1~\text{Mpc}^{-1}$ bin, the signal is suppressed by 20\% and 80\% for $\Delta^3_{\rm HI,HI,HI}$ and $\Delta^3_{\rm Gal,Gal,Gal}$, respectively.